 Get Your Property Ready for Snow

 Before the snow flies, take a few minutes to inspect your property.
-Remove rocks, dog tie-out cable, extension cords, holiday light cords and garden hoses.
-Then stake out paths that run near gardens so you don’t accidentally suck up rocks and garden edging.
+Remove rocks, dog tie-out cables, extension cords, holiday light cords and garden hoses.
+Then stake out paths that run near gardens so you don’t accidentally suck up rocks and garden edging with your snowblower.
 Mark your walk and driveway perimeters by pounding in driveway markers.
-If the ground is frozen, just drill a hole using a masonry bit and your battery-powered drill.
+If the ground is already frozen, just drill a hole using a masonry bit and your battery-powered drill.

 For a healthy spring and summer lawn, reseed in the late summer/early fall.
 Whether you’re seeding a small patch or a whole yard, you’re going to be much more successful if you wait for the cooler, damper weather of late summer or early fall.
 It’s almost impossible to get seed to survive during the dog days of summer — in most regions, it’s simply too hot and dry.

 Aerate the Soil

 ‘Aerating’ simply means making holes in the ground by removing plugs of soil.
 And it’s the single most important task you can perform to maintain a healthy, good-looking lawn.
 It relieves compaction caused by foot traffic and creates extra pore space in the soil, allowing air, nutrients and water to enter.
 All of that helps roots to thrive and helps with soil care.